Login

 Prerequisites

-Students should have completed Mathematics (8011190) and Statistics (8010848).
-A basic knowledge of the Stata statistical software is required.
+Students are expected to have prior knowledge from the courses in Mathematics (8011190) and Statistics (8010848).
+A basic familiarity with Stata is also required.

 Program